docsforadobe/after-effects-plugin-guide/docs/effect-details/accessing-function-suites.rst

 WhizBangSuite1 may provide a Foobar() function which takes two arguments, and WhizBangSuite2>Foobar() may take three.
 Though each new version of a suite supercedes the old one, feel free to acquire multiple versions of the same suite; we never remove or alter previously shipped suites.

 When unsure of the capabilities of the plug-in host (no third party host besides Premiere supports PICA), attempt to acquire the latest version, and "fall back" to previous versions.
-If functionality you require isn’t available, warn the user, and return an error (or fall back on other behavior when running in more "primitive" plug-in hosts).
+If functionality you require isn't available, warn the user, and return an error (or fall back on other behavior when running in more "primitive" plug-in hosts).
 Note that support for these suites in other hosts of After Effects plug-ins is a maze of twisty caves and passages, all alike.

 ----

 Threading
 ================================================================================

 Unless documented otherwise, assume that any function provided by our suites is not thread-safe.
-For example, only your plug-in’s main thread should do anything that modifies the user interface.
+For example, only your plug-in's main thread should do anything that modifies the user interface.